voxpupuli/voxpupuli.github.io/_docs/extending-expired-ca-cert.md

 summary: How to extend the expiration date of the Puppet CA certificate
 ---

-## Using a Bolt Module
+## Using an OpenBolt Module

-If you're using Bolt in your environment, there's a [ca_extend](https://github.com/puppetlabs/ca_extend) module designed for this task.
+If you're using OpenBolt in your environment, there's a [ca_extend](https://github.com/puppetlabs/ca_extend) module designed for this task.
 Follow the module’s documentation to perform the extension in a supported and automated way.

 ## Manual Process